wrapperband/FTCBlockTimeAnalysis/README.md

 The short term analysis for the 01/06/2016 shows some variation in difficulty, not as extreme as 31st.
 It can also be seen that the blue diagonal - 1 minute line is straighter, showing the diagonal is an indicator of hash stability.

 The high hash rate variability being experienced by FTC Blockchain, is producing excess short time blocks, which is being compensated by eHRC holding the average above 1 minute.
-For reviewing historical trends and future changes, the level above 1 minute indicate the extent eHCR is "damped" of delayed in action and will vary proportional to the hash rate variation.
+For reviewing historical trends and future changes, the level above 1 minute indicate the extent eHRC is "damped" of delayed in action and will vary proportional to the hash rate variation.

 Although it would probably have a minimal effect, removing the difficulty damping and changing the short term average from 15 to 13 blocks, as originally specified for eHRC, would give a quicker response to FTC hash variations.